NewKnowledge/ape-d3m-wrapper/README.md

 ## Available Functions

 #### produce
-Produce primitive's best guess for the structural type of each input column.
+Produce a constellation of similar concepts that may be at a higher level of abstraction (i.e., summaries) than the input.
 The input is a pandas dataframe.
 The output is input pandas dataframe augmented with related concepts as predicted by APE.